franck-benault/creditCardFraudDetection/README.md

   	- issuer id (code banque)

 The question is what are the information really relevant to detect the Fraud.
-The issuer id, the card holder name are probably not relevant.
+The issuer id, the card holder name are probably less or not relevant.
 The MCC, amount are relevant may be but not enough to detect the fraud.

 ### Numerical data